aufau/SaberMod/README.rst

 g_damagePlums <0|1>
   Allow clients with `cg_damagePlums` enabled to see damage plums.

+g_dismember <percentage>
+  Chance to dismemeber player killed with a lightsaber.

 g_infiniteAmmo <0|1>
   Players spawn with infinite ammo for all weapons.